Oknn88/Travel-airplane-panel/README.md

 # Travel-airplane-panel
-This is my school project.
-I made this project in Turkish.
+This project is passenger travel panel.